fixn2fixit/solve-quartiles-zsh/README.md

 #
 # PROBLEMATIC
 # -----------
-# Using an OCR scan is imperfect, can introduce multi-byte chars
+# Optional OCR scanning is imperfect, can introduce multi-byte chars
 # Multi-byte character cleanup is an elusive conundrum
-# Wordlists for download are predominately DOS formatted
+# Wordlists found for download are predominately DOS formatted
-# wordlist.txt gets scrubbed, keep any originals you overwrite with
+# wordlist.txt gets scrubbed, preserve any originals you overwrite
 # Standard -nix utilities don't play well with CRLF terminated files
 #
 # SETTLED ON ZSH OVER BASH